 When we looked into including the ability to calculate nutrition for Tasty Recipes, we found it was near impossible to automatically calculate the information accurately (keyword here being accurately!).

 The thing about having the nutrition information automatically calculated is that you can't be sure of where those calculations are coming from.
 Macronutrients vary across different brands, so the brand or food that you're using might differ from the one stored in the plugin's database.
 Hence, we did not include an automatic nutrition calculator in the plugin.

-Although Tasty Recipes doesn't include this function, we do have an integration with Nutrifox, which makes it really easy to accurately calculate that information for your recipes.
+So we have a seamless integration with the Nutrifox nutrition label maker service.
+This makes it really easy to accurately calculate that information for your recipes.